 Todd is an accredited family law mediator.
 He brings an insightful, practical and efficient approach to mediation to help guide the parties towards the resolution of their family law disputes.
 Todd promotes the mediation process as a positive and reliable alternative to litigation.
 Click here to know more about Divorce Mediation.

 Todd is a trained collaborative family lawyer.
 He advances the collaborative practice as a practical and alternative process to court to help families achieve settlement in a respectful, creative and cost-effective manner.

-Toronto family lawyer Todd is a member of the Ontario Bar Association, Law Society of Upper Canada, the Association of Family and Conciliation Courts, the Ontario Association for Family Mediation, Collaborative Practice Toronto and York Collaborative Practice.
+Toronto family lawyer Todd is a member of the Ontario Bar Association, Law Society of Ontario, the Association of Family and Conciliation Courts, the Ontario Association for Family Mediation, Collaborative Practice Toronto and York Collaborative Practice.

 1. Introduction - John P. Schuman (00.00)

 2. Equalization of "What?" - Property Division on Marriage Breakdown - F. Timothy Deeth (02.40)